 Edgewonk also allows you to customize the input information, including adding notes and tags for each trade.
 But the most exciting feature is the psychological classifiers.
 You can add information about your mood, reasons for entering/exiting a trade, and more.
 That way, you can spot patterns related to the success of your trades and their reliance on your emotions and psychological states.

-You can also expect one of the highest data security standards, since the company’s headquarters is in Germany, within the EU.
+You can also expect one of the highest data security standards, since the company’s headquarter is in Germany, within the EU.
 The EU is known for being one of the strictest with its General Data Protection Regulation (GDPR).

 Price: One of the most significant advantages is the price, which is $169 per year.
 The $10 coupon “DT10” reduces the costs to $159, which equals $13.25 per month and reflects the lowest costs across all trading journals in the list.